 1. The #1 Way U.S. Residents Interact with Police

 The most common way the average person in this country will interact with the police is in a traffic stop of some sort.
-It was estimated that 44% of all face-to-face contact between individuals and police officers was for a citation.
-About half of all those stops result in a traffic ticket.
+Thus, it was estimated that 44% of all face-to-face contact between individuals and police officers was for a driving citation.
+In fact, about half of all those stops result in a traffic ticket.
 Today there are over 195 million licensed drivers on the roads (both unrestricted and commercial licenses).
 So, it’s safe to assume these numbers have only grown.

-There are 195 million licensed drivers on the road, and on average every year 41 million of them receive tickets.
-That means you have around a 20% chance of getting a ticket yourself (we’re rounding off the numbers here, of course, but that’s close).
+There are 195 million licensed drivers on the road, and on average every year 41 million of them receive driving citations.
+That means you have around a 20% chance of getting a citation yourself (we’re rounding off the numbers here, of course, but that’s close).
 In order to reach that number each year, though, law enforcement officers have to write out a significant number of tickets each and every day.

-Police officers issue about 112,000 tickets a day on average.
+Police officers issue about 112,000 driving citations a day on average.
 In fact, even if you don’t have far to drive, there are countless ways you could get caught speeding.
-Here are few ways drivers are caught.
+Here are a few ways drivers are caught.